static-dev/spike-contentful/README.md

 })
 ```

 Your template must use the `item` variable as seen below.
-Note: you also will need to prevent Spike from attempting to render your template file normally by adding your templates to Spike's `ignore` option, or adding an underscore to the file name.
+Also note that this feature will not work if your template is ignored by spike.

 ```html
 <p>{{item.title}}</p>